yukikitayama/docker/swarm.md

 ## Service placement

 **Placement constraints** limit the nodes a service can run on.
+Configure service to run only on nodes with specific **metadata**.
+`docker service update --constraints-add`

-**Placement preference** try to place tasks on appropriate nodes in algorithmic way. `docker service update --placement-pref-add
+**Placement preference** try to place tasks on appropriate nodes in algorithmic way.
-`
+`docker service update --placement-pref-add`

 ## Service update